OpenAssessItToolkit/opendiffit/README.md

 This project will help monitor when documents (like PDFs) have been added or modified on your server and flags them for review.

+_Breaking News!
+Check out the work on the develop branch.
+We are adding basic tag and primitive compliance detection so we can automatically mark PDFs that we know are junk._

 ## Overview:

 OpenDiffIt can be used with [OpenFindIt](https://github.com/OpenAssessItToolkit/openfindit) to monitor documents like PDF files that are uploaded to your website.
 The following is an idea on how they can be used together.